 In this guide, we’ll show you how to compost at home easily step by step.

 Compost is decomposed organic material that is produced when bacteria in soil break down garbage and biodegradable trash, resulting in a product rich in minerals that is an ideal garden or landscaping amendment.

-• Compost improves garden soil structure, texture and aeration.
+- Improves garden soil structure, texture, and aeration.

 You mix yard and kitchen waste in a pile or bin and provide the right conditions to encourage decomposition.